LaurynasGHub/price_it_API/API_DOCS.md

 - id - user id from the database;

-If user with the specified id is not found returns an error: 'Can't find user with ID: id.
+If user with the specified id is not found returns an error: 'Can't find user with ID: id'.

 - Returns- username (string);